brown-ccv/honeycomb-docs/docs/npm_scripts.md

 ### `npm run package:platform`

+Uses Electron to build the app and create a standalone installer for the given platform.
+Supported platforms are:

+ - `npm run package:windows`
+ - `npm run package:linux`
+ - `npm run package:mac`

-It correctly bundles creates electron packages for the given platform.
-It then creates an installer for that platform.
-The output can be found in `/dist`
+The output can be found in the `./out` subfolder.
-platforms: windows, mac, linux.

-#### Prerequisites

-If not running this command on a windows machine, must have `mono` and `wine` installed.
+** Note: packaging for windows on a non-windows machine requires `mono` and `wine` to be installed. **

 ### `npm run eject`